![]() |

 Accidents aboard USS MONTGOMERY:

-The photo below was taken by Michael Jenning and shows the MONTGOMERY at Naval Base Norfolk, Va., on October 12, 2016.
-The location of the repaired collision damage is the painted-over area on the aft lower hull.
+The photos below were taken by Michael Jenning and show the MONTGOMERY at Naval Base Norfolk, Va., on October 12, 2016.
+On the second photo the MONTGOMERY is being refueled by USNS PATUXENT (T-AO 201) while both ships are pierside.

 The photos below were taken by Sebastian Thoma and show the MONTGOMERY at Naval Base San Diego, Calif., on December 20, 2016.